 Freediving – The Guide for the First 10 Meters

-Yannis Detorakis is a freediver with 30 years of experience as an instructor and designer of freediving courses.
+Yannis Detorakis is a free diver with 30 years of experience as an instructor and designer of free diving courses.
 He has certified more than 1.000 free divers in the 3 levels of diver training.
 He's structured this book as a manual for the 1st level of free diving technique.

 Deep: Freediving, Renegade Science, and What the Ocean Tells Us About Ourselves

-Deep is a voyage to one of the most mysterious place on Earth - from the ocean’s surface to its darkest trenches.
+Deep is a voyage to one of the most mysterious places on Earth - from the ocean’s surface to its darkest trenches.

-James Nestor is fascinated by the competitive sport aspect of free diving.
-As he unlocks his own free diving skills, Nestor finds whales that communicate with other whales hundreds of miles away.
-In his journey he also discovers sharks that swim in unerringly straight lines through pitch-black waters.
+James Nestor is fascinated by the competitive sports aspect of free diving.
+As he unlocks his own freediving skills, Nestor finds whales that communicate with other whales hundreds of miles away.
+In his journey, he also discovers sharks that swim in unerringly straight lines through pitch-black waters.

 Dry Training for Freediving

 This is a detailed book written by expert authors that help boost performance in free diving.
 It covers training methods that allow both freedivers and spear fishermen to identify and customize training programs.